-However, similar to a free model with the freemium you can easily reach larger users base, being recognized as a brand and convert free users in paid ones.
+However, similar to a free model with the freemium you can easily reach a larger user base, being recognized as a brand and convert free users in paid ones.

 However, you need to make sure to keep offering a great experience for both free and paid users.
 This is a crucial element.

-In fact, by allowing everyone to try the app for free, also those users willing to pay beforehand might opt for the free version before deciding whether to leap to the paid one.
+In fact, by allowing everyone to try the app for free, also those users willing to pay beforehand might opt for the free version before deciding whether to leap to the paid ones.